kuncoroatmojo/streamlit-rag/README.md

 The Expert Assistant is a Streamlit application designed to interact with users by answering queries related to uploaded documents.
 It leverages the capabilities of the `llama_index` library and the `Gemini` language model to provide contextually relevant responses.

+## Try It Out

+You can try the Expert Assistant live at [https://expertassistant.streamlit.app/](https://expertassistant.streamlit.app/).

 ## Features

 - **Document Upload**: Users can upload multiple documents in PDF, TXT, or DOCX formats.